 Don’t make the mistake of trying to match the lowest priced competitor…you will lose.

-No two operations are the same, budget and promote for success.
+No two operations are the same.

 Until next time.